Directions to the Spoonfest site and other info

 Food and other matters

-There will be food available from Thursday evening provided by the owners of the lovely Bahji Shop http://bit.ly/29QCI9C Their Thali Truck will be there all weekend serving freshly cooked breakfast lunch and dinner.
+There will be lovely local food available from Thursday evening throughout the festival, serving freshly cooked breakfast lunch and dinner.

 There are various things available in the village, a small village shop, two pubs and two cafes.
-There is not a cashpoint so if you plan buying spoons in the spoonshop best come prepared.
+There is not a cashpoint so if you plan on attending some workshops best come prepared.
 The only mobile phone network in the village is EE and that is patchy though pubs and cafes have wifi.

 Many folk come just to enjoy informal sharing of skills, to sit around the campfire carving spoons.
 Others are keen for more structured learning and we have lots of 1 1/2 hour workshops running each day.
 On Friday the focus is mostly on beginners courses, where you can learn to use an axe and learn safe knife grips.
 There is always a rush to sign up for these courses with folk queuing long before 9am when we open for bookings.
 Each person can book themselves on one course or if a beginner then you can book an axe course and a knife course.
 Later on there are many more advanced courses which will be announced and booked each morning at 9am.
 A big blackboard shows all the courses on offer.
-If you have tools please do bring them, there will also be tools for sale in spoonshop.
+Make sure to bring your tools to use, or there will also be tools for sale in spoonshop.

-Spoonshop is also the place to buy and sell spoons, if you have spoons for sale please make sure you have attached a price label to each one before you bring them.
+Spoonshop is also the place to buy and sell spoons, if you have spoons for sale please make sure you have attached a price label (with your name and the price of the spoon) to each one before you bring them.
 We will book them in from Thursday 10am, the spoonshop volunteers sell the spoons for you for a 10% commission.

 What to bring